English Western Stirrup Wrap protect knees

 How ThinLine Stirrups Wraps Improve a Riders Sense of Security.

-ThinLine wraps are the perfect no slip.
+ThinLine stirrup wraps for bad knees are the perfect no slip.
 There is just enough “stickiness” to keep the stirrup against your foot while allowing freedom of re-positioning.
 The non slip properties in conjunction with the shock absorption help riders of all levels easily stay with their horse.

 How Shock Absorbing Stirrups Wraps Improve Riding.